 Italy is not only the best beach destination in Europe, but there are certainly beautiful beaches in Italy.
 You just have to find them.
-And that is why we have listed the eight best beaches in Italy for you!
+And that is why we have listed the best 8 beaches in Italy for you!

 Beaches In Italy:

 With beautiful beaches, you naturally think of elongated sandy beaches with waving palm trees.
 However, most beautiful beaches in Italy are very small, there are not really many long sandy beaches, unlike other Mediterranean countries.

 In Italy you have very different kind of beaches, you probably know the photos: colorful houses that are built against a steep rock face, with a small sandy beach in the foreground.
 Certainly, on the Flower Riviera, you will find this kind of beautiful bays with beaches.
 Not all of them have sandy beaches because beaches with pebbles and rocks are also common there.
 But if you are looking for the sandy beaches with clear water, of those places where you can spend the whole day, these are the five best tips we can give you!

 1. Rabbit Beach, Sicily

 Cited by many as one of the most beautiful beaches in the world: Rabbit Beach (Spiaggia Dei Conigli).
 The location is fantastic and it has white sand and clear, clean water.
 The clarity of the water is perfect for those who enjoy snorkelling or diving, the soft sand lends itself to long Sundays.
 On Rabbit Beach you can even encounter Hawksbill sea turtles, this is the beach where they lay their eggs.

 2. Monterosso Al Mare, Cinque Terre